 The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

-Dao Huynh is a managing associate in the San Francisco office of Orrick, Herrington & Sutcliffe LLP and is a member of the Energy and Infrastructure Group.
+Dao Huynh is a senior associate in the San Francisco office of Orrick, Herrington & Sutcliffe LLP and is a member of the Energy and Infrastructure group.
 Ms. Huynh’s practice focuses on energy and infrastructure project finance and development and general corporate matters.
-Ms. Huynh has participated in a variety of transactions for traditional and renewable energy projects and public and start-up companies.
+Ms. Huynh has participated in a variety of transactions for traditional and renewable energy projects and public and startup companies.
 Prior to joining Orrick, Ms. Huynh held a year-long fellowship position as a staff attorney at TechSoup Global, a nonprofit technology organization.
 She also has previous experience working as an editor and contributing writer for Yahoo!, Inc.

 I primarily represent energy project developers, sponsors, lenders, and other financing providers in connection with the development, financing, buying, and selling of renewable and traditional utility-scale energy projects and the financing of residential distributed solar projects.